 You're going to need to know what your property line is if you plan on making some exterior renovations to your home such as building a fence or brand new shed.
 You don't want anything you're building on your property to encroach on your neighbor's property.
 They might not be very happy with you if one day they went outside and saw a massive shed blocking their view and it turns out you built it on their side of the property.

-All Virginia, North Vancouver or Brampton homes have a property line.
-Find out what it is before you build to save yourself from any potential headache down the line.
+All homes have a property line.
+To find out where it is before you build to save yourself from any potential headache down the line, try visiting Home Guides.